-When you think of onions, you may envision bulbous plants that need a fair amount of space to grow.
-But even if you don’t have the garden space for them, you can still grow onions in containers—while the bulbs themselves need space, onions are fairly shallow-rooted and can handle being in a spacious pot or tub.
+When you think of onions, you may envision bulbous plants that need a fair amount of space to properly grow.
+But even if you don’t have the garden space for them, you can still grow onions in containers.
+While the bulbs themselves need space, onions are fairly shallow-rooted and can handle being in a spacious pot or tub.

 If you’re growing onions in a container for the first time, we’ve rounded up everything you need to know for a successful harvest.

 Onions are notoriously big, so how much space do you actually need to grow one in a container?
 Many gardeners will use a large plastic or galvanized tub several feet wide to plant their onions—with these, you’ll want to drill in holes at the bottom to help with drainage.
-At the very least, make sure that you give at least three inches around each bulb so they can properly grow.
-If you’re simply planting your onion plants for green onions, you don’t need as much space around them.
+At the very least, make sure that you give at least three inches around each bulb so your onions can properly grow.
+Note that if you’re simply planting your onion plants for green onions, you don’t need as much space around them.

 In terms of depth, we recommend placing your onions in a planter that’s at least 10 to 15 inches deep.
 Onions are shallow-rooted, but it’s a good idea to pack in a decent amount of soil beneath your roots to help them get adequate moisture.
 In terms of the growing medium itself, use an even mix between compost and well-draining potting soil.